tax gain harvest

 Low Income

 You have a low-income year and thus are in a lower tax bracket.
-This may be true if you are self-employed, in transition, or any other year when your income is low.
-If you
+This may be true if you are self-employed, in transition, or in any other low-income year.

 Say you have 10k of room in your 12% ordinary tax bracket.
 If you sell 20k of stock that you bought for 10k, you could recognize that 10k of long-term capital gains and never have to pay taxes on the basis again.